alterway/formations/presentation/formation-openstack.en.md

 * Advanced sys admin skills for Linux such as Ubuntu, Red Hat or Debian, including:
     * Package management
+    * Configuration files and services handling
     * LVM (Logical Volume Management) and filesystems
+* Notions:
-    * Notions of virtualization, KVM (Kernel-based Virtual Machine) and libvirt
+    * Virtualization: KVM (Kernel-based Virtual Machine) and libvirt
+    * Network: iptables, namespaces
+    * SQL
+* May be useful:
+    * Comfortable in a Python environment

 ## Agenda